-Dr. Kelly Doran joined the IOD in August 2019 as a Research and Evaluation Specialist.
-Early in her career, Kelly served in AmeriCorps, working in schools and summer camps with at-risk children and adolescents.
-She has extensive experience in academic research and quantitative data analysis and has published and presented on numerous projects including studies on predictors and outcomes of adolescent health risk behaviors, predictors and consequences of Intimate Partner Violence, and HIV risk and resilience.
-She also has many years of experience working in higher education as an instructor and academic advisor.
+Dr. Kelly Doran is a Research and Evaluation Specialist for the IOD.
+After graduating from college, Kelly served in AmeriCorps, working in schools and summer camps with at-risk children and adolescents.
+She has extensive experience in academic research and statistical analysis and has published and presented on numerous projects including studies on predictors and outcomes of adolescent health risk behaviors, predictors and consequences of Intimate Partner Violence, and HIV risk and resilience.
+She also has many years of experience working in higher education as an instructor (teaching undergraduate courses in adolescent development, child psychology, social statistics, and aging) and as an academic advisor.

-Kelly’s work at the IOD includes quantitative and qualitative data collection and analysis for several projects and grants (working with Linda Bimbo and Dr. Tobey Partch-Davies as Principal Investigators), as well as collaborating on data reports and publications.
-In her role, Kelly hopes to contribute to knowledge about disability through research and evaluation.
-She is dedicated to using her analytical skills to bridge the gap between research and application to solve practical problems, and to improve the lives of individuals living with disabilities and their families.
+Kelly is currently a program evaluator for several projects at the IOD and works collaboratively on data reports and publications.
+In her role, she hopes to contribute to knowledge about disability through research and evaluation, and to bridge the gap between research and application to solve practical problems and to improve the lives of individuals living with disabilities and their families.